- 6th Street Bridge

 Sheet Pile and Cofferdams

 Caltrans Emergency Repairs

-West Coast Contractors has been busy during the spring of 2017 performing emergency repairs in Southern Humboldt County for the California Department of Transportation.
+West Coast Contractors (WCC) was busy during the spring of 2017 performing emergency repairs in Southern Humboldt County for the California Department of Transportation (Caltrans).
 The unusually heavy rains during the winter created several slides and eroding stream banks.
 Because of our experienced personnel, quality workmanship and understanding of the local terrain, Caltrans calls on us often for emergency repairs.
-Below are a few of the repairs we have been working on.
+Below are a few of the repairs WCC worked on during the spring of 2017.

 Eel River Fernbridge Erosion Repair and Bank Stabilization

 Heavy rains throughout the winter caused the Eel River to flow higher and faster than usual.
 This created substantial bank erosion, undermining the historic Fernbridge on Route 211 north of Fortuna.
-WCC has been on site stabilizing the bank and placing rip rap to prevent further erosion.
+WCC was on site stabilizing the bank and placing rip rap to prevent further erosion.

 Culvert Replacement and Shoring - Route 254 at Miranda

 A failed culvert under route 254 near Miranda resulted in bank erosion and the road sliding.
-WCC needed to replace multiple aging galvanized culverts under the road.
+WCC needed to replace multiple aging galvanized culverts under the road to make temporary repairs.
 New PVC culverts were used as replacements during the project.
-WCC will be building two soldier pile walls to shore up the road later in the summer.
+Later in the summer, WCC built two soldier pile walls to shore up the road.

 Sheetpile Shoring - Highway 101 Near Weott

 When a section of Highway 101 began sliding due to a saturated hillside, Caltrans asked WCC to help the general contractor to provide a sheetpile shoring wall to stabilize the highway.
 Our excavator-mounted vibratory hammer is perfect for jobs such as this.